 Stateline

 Rabe Meadow, which is located at Kahle Drive, is convenient because of its proximity to town.
-However, the meadow is so close to the lake and located on the east side of the Tahoe basin.
+However, the meadow is so close to the lake and located on the east side of the Tahoe Basin.
 So, usually Rabe Meadow is only good for cross-country skiing when winter is in full swing.
+Or, you may be able to log a quick xc ski session right after a decent snowfall (and before it all melts).

 Luther Pass

-Luther Pass (Grass Lake) is one of the most popular locations for cross-country skiing in South Lake Tahoe.
+Luther Pass (Grass Lake) is one of the more popular locations for cross-country skiing in South Lake Tahoe.

 Parking is free and abundant along State Route 89 on Luther Pass.
 Grass Lake (on Luther Pass) is flat, making it a perfect location for beginner cross-country skiers.
 And, Luther Pass is located at a higher elevation than other places around South Lake Tahoe so it accumulates snow earlier and holds it longer during the winter.